SIMPLE IRA Contribution Limits for 2022

 Employee contributions to a SIMPLE IRA are made on a pretax basis, which lowers taxable income.
 The invested money grows tax-sheltered until you withdraw it in retirement, when those distributions are taxed as ordinary income.

-If you pull money out before age 59 1/2, you face a 10% early-withdrawal penalty on top of taxes.
+If you pull money out before age 59-1/2, you face a 10% early-withdrawal penalty on top of taxes.
 The withdrawal penalty increases to 25% for SIMPLE IRAs if money is pulled out within two years of signing up for the plan.

-Employer Contributions to SIMPLE IRAs
+Employer contributions to SIMPLE IRAs

-Workers participating in a SIMPLE IRA will always get a helping hand saving for retirement because employers must make some form of a contribution to employees' accounts.
 An employer can choose to either make a dollar-for-dollar match of up to 3% of a worker's pay or contribute a flat 2% of compensation, whether the employee contributes or not.
 If your employer matches dollar-for-dollar up to 3% of pay, make sure you're contributing at least enough to qualify for the full match.
-If an employer contributes the flat 2% amount, the calculation for those nonelective contributions cannot be based on more than $305,000 of the employee’s salary in 2022, up from $290,000 in 2021.
-Self-employed people are allowed to contribute both their own and the employer’s share to a SIMPLE IRA.
+If an employer contributes the flat 2% amount, the calculation for those non-elective contributions cannot be based on more than $345,000 of the employee’s salary in 2024, up from $330,000 in 2023.
+This rises by $5,000 to $350,000 in 2025.

 The money your employer contributes is vested immediately, which means those contributions are yours from the start and you get to take them with you when you leave no matter how long you’ve worked for the company.
 By contrast, other employer retirement savings plans, such as 401(k)s and 403(b)s, may require that you work for that employer for a set period, such as three or four years, to be fully vested.